DylanAlcock/adding_machine/README.md

 # adding_machine

-Python Flask Backend, with React FrontEnd
+.NET Backend, with React FrontEnd

-Flask: Contains api for calculation of equations\
-pip install -r requirements.txt\
-To Run: python ap.py Starts server on http://localhost:5000/

-React: Frontend to control adding maching\
+.NET: Open the AddingMachine.sln
+Run the AddingMachine project
+Page with swagger documentation for API should open automatically

+React: In a terminal navigate to the front end folder cd .\AddingMachine\front-end\
+npm run dev
-npm start Starts React app on http://localhost:3000/
+Starts React app on http://localhost:3000/